krisian444/krisian444/README.md

 Hello!
-I'm Krisian and I'm an electrical engineering gradute who codes here and there.
+I'm Krisian and I'm an electrical engineering graduate who codes here and there.
 You can find the projects that I previously and currently am working on here.

 <!---